 As of now, the national New America Fellows Program we are discussing here supports a number of our fellowships, including our general pool of New America Fellows, our Emerson Fellows, our Carnegie Fellows (special funding we have for academics in international affairs), our inaugural class of New Arizona Fellows (a partnership between New America and the Center for the Future of Arizona), a New America Cybersecurity Initiative Fellow, a Walton Family Foundation Fellow, and some of our Future of War Fellows.
 You can see a full roster of the fellows that we support here.

 All of these Fellows have been vetted through our general application process—there are no special deadlines or application procedures for these different aforementioned fellowships.

 policy programs also support a variety of their own fellowships that do not go

 through our official National Fellows Program.
 We suggest contacting the

 program associates of these individual programs for more information about

-New America has also begun a separate New America California Fellows Program, which is administered through our office in San Fransisco.
+New America has also recently launched a New America California Fellows Program, which is administered separately from the National Fellows Program through our office in San Fransisco.
 For more information about applying for that program or about their current roster of Fellows, click here.
 Applicants are welcome to apply (but have to do so separately) for the national and the California fellowships.

 Lastly, in 2017 New America recently launched the Millennial Public Policy Fellows program for candidates that will be 24 years old or under at the start of the program in late August 2017.
 For more information about applying for that program, click here.